huygaa11/devstats-example/README.md

-# Example DevStats deployment - Homebrew
+# Example DevStats deployment - Beam

 This is installed [here](http://147.75.97.234:3001), it uses neither DNS nor SSL.